Einfach-Gaming/egmrp-wiki/installation.md

 - Now open your garrysmod/cfg folder and open your server.cfg

-- Put everything you want into there but also add 'sv_hibernation_think 1', without this you'll get a message like 'Server is still starting' when you try to connect.
+- Put everything you want into there but also add 'sv_hibernate_think 1', without this you'll get a message like 'Server is still starting' when you try to connect.

 - Add our [Content](https://steamcommunity.com/sharedfiles/filedetails/?id=1327728430) to your collection.